What Is Mask Squeeze and How to Prevent Facial Barotrauma

 Can You Get Mask Squeeze From Snorkeling?

 Mask squeeze is dependent on descent, so snorkelers are unlikely to experience it since they don’t go deeper than a few feet and the pressure differential is not that great.
-However, there have been rare cases where snorkelers have experienced facial barotrauma.
+However, there have been rare cases where snorkelers have experienced face squeeze.
 This may be caused by:

 - A mask that was on too tight